Janice E. Hetland

 - Non-profit participation in tax credit projects

-- HUD financing and state and local subordinate loan financing
+- Federal, state and local subordinate loan financing

 - Tax credit compliance and workout matters